originjs/origin.js/packages/cli-service/README.md

 async function (execPath?: string): Promise<void>
 ```

-Read your local configuration to build the project for production.
+Read your local configuration to build the project for production.<br/>
 It receives optional `execPath` as parameter with no returns.